vdarkobar/Home-Cloud/README.md

 ---

-## Login using Bastion, run script to install Service:
+## SSH in using *Bastion/Jump* Server, run script to install Service:

 ### *Unbound DNS (with optional Pi-Hole)*: